-These were made with my usual seasoning blend, which I urge you to try.
-I use garlic powder (gotta have garlic!) because I find it’s less likely to burn in the oven than fresh garlic.
-Then paprika and herbs for extra deliciousness… yummmm.
-These are so good I could just eat a bowl of them with mayo and call it dinner, but you can serve them anywhere you’d usually have chips – with fried eggs, fish fingers, veggie sausages, whatever you fancy.
+I used garlic powder because it’s less likely to burn in the oven than fresh garlic.
+Then I added paprika and some dried herbs for added zing.
+These potato wedges came out so good I could have just eaten a bowl of them with mayo and called it dinner, but you can serve them anywhere you’d usually have chips.
+Try dunking them into the runny yolk of a fried egg for a real treat, or serve alongside fish fingers, veggie sausages or a savoury pie.

-The active time involved in making them is very short indeed, but you do need to be a bit organised to get them in the oven 45 minutes to an hour before you want to eat.
+The active time involved in making these is very short indeed, but you do need to be slightly organised to get them in the oven 45 minutes to an hour before you want to eat.
 But once they’re in you can sit down and put your feet up till they’re ready.
-Perfect.
-Make yourself a cup of tea.
-I do.
+Why not make yourself a cup of tea and relax?

 Be aware that if your family is anything like mine, you should make lots of these.
-I did what I thought would be four servings, and the three of us ate the lot without any difficulty at all.
+I made what I thought would be four servings, and the three of us ate the lot without any difficulty.
 If in doubt, make extra.

 If you want deliciously easy, family-friendly recipes like this one delivered straight to your inbox, simply click here to subscribe. (of course, I’ll never pass on your email address to anyone.)